Different Antique Furniture Terminology From A to Z.

 Elm is a wood a light wood with very striking grain.

-Embossing is a process of stamping or hammering wood so that a design protrudes beyond the surface.
+Embossing is a process of stamping or hammering wood and leather so that a design protrudes beyond the surface.

 An Étagère is a free-standing cabinet or wall shelves used to display small objects, sometimes with drawers and doors.